chipcullen/chipcullen_com/src/posts/how-we-removed-jquery.md

 I was hoping to see an improvement in our Lighthouse score, but sadly that really didn't change much.
 I am surprised, our JS footprint had is greatly reduced.

 I hope this insight on how we approached this helps you, if you're looking at tackling any large-scale deprecation.
-Let me know in the comments if you have any specific questions that I can help with!